E-W-Jones/pIMF/README.md

 Check out [Contributing](#contributing) if you want anything not listed above!

 ## Installation
-I will hopefully publish to [pypi](https://pypi.org) and [conda](https://docs.conda.io/en/latest/) at some point, but since this is such a simple library it's not high on my list of things to do.
+I will hopefully publish to [pypi](https://pypi.org) and [conda](https://docs.conda.io/en/latest/) once I have a setup.py file in version 1.0.

 ### Dependancies
 Install the following dependancies using your favourite method